ICS is now accepting applications for 2019-2020 Fellows!

 - Degree to which the project is sufficiently well conceived to be completed in a timely manner

 - Ways in which the project will enrich BGSU communities and the broader public

 Applications are reviewed by the ICS Executive Board and the ICS Director.
 Award recommendations are forwarded for approval to the Dean of the College of Arts and Sciences and the Vice-Provost for Research.

 Dates & Deadlines

-Applications for 2017–2028 have closed and winners have been selected.
-Applications for 2018–2019 will be available in Fall 2018 and due by October 31.
+Applications for 2018–2019 have closed and winners have been selected.
+Applications for 2019–2020 are now available and due by October 31, 2018.
 Award recipients will be announced before the end of each Fall semester.